-2018 Executive Compensation Highlights
+2019 Executive Compensation Highlights

-Highlights of our executive compensation program for 2018 include:
+Highlights of our executive compensation program for 2019 include:

-- We continue to maintain rigorous short- and long-term incentive compensation programs for our executive officers to ensure fair ongoing pay-for-performance outcomes and strong alignment with our shareholders: - We paid annual incentive bonuses to our named executive officers with funding at between 55.5% and 65.5% of target, reflecting the rigor of our incentive compensation program and its strenuous Company performance targets, despite high overall achievement of our executives' individual goals, as described below under the heading "-Elements of Executive Compensation Program-Annual Incentive Bonus"; - The PSUs granted to our named executive officers in 2018 were not earned, as we failed to achieve our threshold Revenue ex-TAC growth level for 2018.
-As a result, target PSU awards with a total grant date fair value of \$6,889,627 to our named executive officers in 2018 were forfeited, unearned; and - The stock options granted to our named executive officers in 2018 will only deliver realizable value over time if our stock price appreciates from the date of grant.
-Our named executive officers have not yet realized value from these grants. - We updated our compensation peer groups to maintain alignment with key attributes of the Company (including our industry, market capitalization and certain financial attributes, such as annual revenue and annual revenue growth), and to reflect the Company's position in the market and determined executive compensation levels with reference, in part, to these reasonable comparator groups; - We continued the practice by which a majority of our executive officers' target total direct compensation opportunity is paid in the form of long-term performance-based equity incentives, including performance stock units ("PSUs") and stock options, both of which vest over four years, and only provide realizable pay opportunities for executives with demonstrated growth in Company value over time or achievement of measurable, objective, pre-determined performance goals; and - We maintained performance targets for executive bonuses that give more importance to quantitative measures of Company performance over qualitative performance goals for our named executive officers, in order to align our executives' interests even more closely with those of our shareholders.
+- We continue to maintain rigorous short- and long-term incentive compensation programs for our executive officers to ensure fair ongoing pay-for-performance outcomes and strong alignment with our shareholders: - We paid annual incentive bonuses to our named executive officers with funding at 79.4% of target (with the exception of Megan Clarken, whose bonus was granted at 100% of target, prorated for the period from November 25, 2019 through the end of the fiscal year in accordance with her management agreement), reflecting the rigor of our incentive compensation program and its strenuous Company performance targets, despite high overall achievement of our executives' individual goals, as described below under the heading "-Elements of Executive Compensation Program-Annual Incentive Bonus"; - 50% of the performance stock units ("PSUs") granted to certain of our named executive officers in 2019 were earned, as we met the target of our Free Cash Flow performance goals but did not meet the threshold for our Gross Revenue performance goals for 2019.
+As a result, target PSU awards with a total grant date fair value of \$1,806,299.30 to our named executive officers in 2019 were forfeited; - The PSUs and restricted stock units ("RSUs") granted in 2019 to Mary Spilman, our former Chief Operating Officer, and Dan Teodosiu, our former Chief Technology Officer, were forfeited when they left the Company; and - The stock options granted to Megan Clarken in 2019 will only deliver realizable value over time if our stock price appreciates from the date of grant.
+The exercise price of Ms. Clarken's stock options is €15.67 (\$17.54 at a rate of €1.00 = \$1.119574, which represents the average exchange rate for the year ended December 31, 2019). - Ms. Clarken has not yet realized value from these grants.
+No other named executive officers received stock options in 2019. - We updated our compensation peer groups to maintain alignment with key attributes of the Company (including our industry, market capitalization and certain financial attributes, such as annual revenue and annual revenue growth), and to reflect the Company's position in the market and determined executive compensation levels with reference, in part, to these reasonable comparator groups; - We continued the practice by which a majority of our executive officers' target total direct compensation opportunity is paid in the form of long-term performance-based equity incentives, including PSUs, RSUs, and stock options, each of which vest over four years, and generally only provide realizable pay opportunities for executives with demonstrated growth in Company value over time or achievement of measurable, objective, pre-determined performance goals; and - We maintained performance targets for executive bonuses that give more importance to quantitative measures of Company performance over qualitative performance goals for our named executive officers, in order to align our executives' interests even more closely with those of our shareholders.